rreece/markdown-memo/README.md

 -   `order.txt` - Optionally, the user can create this file, which should have a list of markdown files used in the document, one-per-line, in the order as to be used for the navigation buttons in the html template.
-By default, building the html will generate this file if it doesn't already exist, with the markdown files list in alphabetical order.
+By default, building the html will generate this file if it doesn't already exist, with the markdown files listed in alphabetical order.
     If one names the markdown files something like `01-first-section.md`, `02-second-section.md`, etc., then the order should be handled automatically.